The use of streaming services has sharply increased over this past year.

 Though easy to frame a classification task by aligning a title’s poster with genre labels, we ultimately seek embeddings transcending these labels to capture semantic similarity.

 Some describe using learned embeddings from the penultimate layer of a multilabel classifier as a representation for movie posters.
 In fact, Pinterest researchers find this approach performing on par with metric learning approaches.

 However, this recently open-sourced module simplifies setting up metric learning tasks using weakly labeled images.
 This loss is more directly optimized for the task of measuring image similarity and it trivializes mining suitable triplets and learning with a margin-based loss.

 Movie posters are relatively complex compared to some image datasets like MNIST or FashionMNIST.

-Characterizing the intrinsic dimensionality of our movie poster dataset can be made more precise using entropy measures like these autonomous perception researchers.
+Qualitatively, we consider the complexity of this dataset between that of FashionMNIST and ImageNet.
+Therefore, we apply transfer learning from base networks pre-trained on ImageNet.
+Characterizing the intrinsic dimensionality of our movie poster dataset can be put on more precise quantitative footing using entropy measures like these researchers showed.